mbowcock/providence_startups/README.md

 Uses node / express / jade / postgres

-Site is hosted on a vps. node app is currently running on a non standard port and nginx is forwarding requests for providencestartups.com to node.
+Site is hosted on a vps. node app is currently serving the app and nginx is forwarding requests for providencestartups.com to node.

 This is very much a work in progress and may break, set your expectations accordingly.